unsoluble/quickscale/README.md

 ---

-Select elements in a scene, and use the square bracket keys to tweak them (with/without `Shift` for different effects).
+Select elements in a scene, then use the square bracket keys to tweak them (with or without `Shift` for different effects).

+---

 ![Controls](doc/Controls.png)